xMAnton/BioGrakn/README.md

 Therefore, we have to go through two relations: encoding, that links genes to proteins, and containing, that links pathways to proteins.

-The Graql query is then formed as follows:
+The Graql query is then formed as follow:

 (to be completed)